Career Guide

 Game Warden in Florida — 2026 Career Guide

 Game wardens in Florida are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Florida Fish and Wildlife Conservation Commission (FWC).
 Florida employs more game wardens (700) than any other state, according to BLS May 2023 data.
-Game wardens in Florida earn a mean annual wage of $31,010 ($14.91/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $29,370 below the national median of $60,380 — 49% lower than the U.S. midpoint.
+Game wardens in Florida earn a mean annual wage of $31,010 ($14.91/hour), according to BLS OEWS May 2023 data for SOC 33-3031 — $29,370 below the national median of $60,380, a 49% gap.
 The BLS counts 700 fish and game wardens employed in Florida.
+The role's character here is Everglades wildlife and Atlantic fishery patrols across the nation's largest 700-officer warden force.

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the Florida Fish and Wildlife Conservation Commission (FWC).
 This is career information — verify current standards with the agency before applying.

 Florida Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Florida wardens sit below the national midpoint, though local cost of living may offset the gap.
+Florida wardens rank below the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens